markjacksonfishing/katacoda/secure/secure-image-scanning-policies-and-assignments/step10.md

 Now let's view a failing scan.
 For this we will use the container `learnsysdig/dummy-vuln-app` we seen earlier.

+*Note* since we're using Sysdig Secure SaaS service, then we dont need to pass the `-s` flag.

 <!-- ```
 docker pull learnsysdig/dummy-vuln-app
 Using default tag: latest